Skip to main content

 Rules of the road, bicyclists, right hand turn, bicyclists authorized to use right arm and hand extended horizontally, Sec.
 32-5A-263 am'd.

-This bill would authorize a person riding a bicycle to give a hand signal for a right turn with his or her right arm and hand extended horizontally on the right side of the bicycle.
+• Allows hand signals for a right turn by extending the right arm horizontally from the right side of the bicycle.

 Subjects